wp-plugins/clyp/readme.txt

 == Description ==

+Upload your audio files to [Clyp.it](https://clyp.it) and embed them to your WordPress site.

+= About Clyp.it =

-[Clyp](https://clyp.it) is a simple way to record, discover, and share the sounds in your life with friends.
-Our platform enables anyone (no account required) to easily record and upload audio through a web browser, iPhone or Android device and share it with your existing networks like Facebook, Twitter, Reddit and more.
+[Clyp](https://clyp.it) is a simple way to record, discover, and share the everyday sounds in your life with friends.

+The platform enables anyone (no account required) to easily record and upload audio through a web browser, iPhone or Android device and share it with your existing social networks like Facebook, Twitter, Reddit and more.

 Clyp provides every audio file with a short, unique link that makes sharing as easy as possible.

+= Clyp WordPress Plugin =

 Using this plugin you can embed your sounds from clyp into your WordPress site using nothing but the URL.

 Just copy the audio URL and paste it to the post text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

 == Installation ==